leblocks/cv/README.md

 # CV repository

 ## Why?
-I use this repo to sync keep my CV's in one place - checked and converted to PDF with help of github actions
+I use this repo to sync keep all of my CV in one place - checked and converted to PDF with help of github actions

 ## TODO
 * fix wordlists for spell check